mkbabb/parse-that/docs/perf-optimization-rust.md

    library-level SIMD.

-7. **Generic frameworks can close the gap with automatic specialization.** The BBNF grammar framework started at ~115x overhead versus the fast path — the cost of treating every rule uniformly.
+7. **Generic frameworks can close the gap with automatic specialization.** The BBNF grammar framework started at ~115x overhead versus the fast path—the cost of treating every rule uniformly.
 Hybrid codegen (automatic pattern detection → specialized static parser substitution) closed this to 3–5x versus the fast path and 1.5–4x versus the hand-written combinator parser.